charansnc/charansnc/readme.txt

 ✔️ I am passionate about web  development and I also enjoy doing competitive programming.

-✔️ I am web enthusiast and  i have learned HTML5 ,CSS3, BOOTSTARP 4 and intermediate level of javascript.
+✔️ I am web enthusiast and  i have learned HTML5 ,CSS3, BOOTSTARP 4 , javascript,jquery and api .

 ✔️ i am willing to learn new skills and explore.